Detail from Kunstgewerbliche Schmuckformen fur die Flache XIII (c.1920), Plauen, Christian Stoll (GSA Library, Special Collections)

 Help Rebuild Our Collections

-Learn how you can help us rebuild our collections lost to fire.
+Learn how you can help us rebuild our collections lost to fire in 2014.